SchabanBo/reactable/README.md

 **NOTE:** if a reactable is disposed it cannot be used again.

-By default this is false, you can set it true for the all scopes be *reactableContext.autoDispose*
+By default this is true, you can set it false for the all scopes be *reactableContext.autoDispose*